-Event organisers should consider what additional permits may be required for the event and if these are obtained within Council or from external organisations.
-This is a list (but not limit to) of permits that the event may require.
+Event organisers should consider what additional permits may be required for the event and if these are obtained within council or from external organisations.
+This is a list (but not limited to) of permits that the event may require.
 Event organisers must complete due diligence and ensure they have all required permits and approvals for their event.

 Siting Permit - A siting permit of a temporary structure is required to be obtained prior to erection of any of the following structures:

 - Tents, marquees or booths with a floor area greater than 100m2, or

 - Stages or platforms (including sky borders and stage wings) exceeding 150m2 in floor area, or